-As Gold Coast Wills and Estate Planning Lawyers, we encourage our clients to take control of their family’s future by ensuring all the necessary estate planning safeguards in place.
+As Wills and Estate Planning Lawyers, we encourage you to take control of your family’s future by ensuring all the necessary estate planning safeguards in place.

-An Enduring Power of Attorney can be a very useful and essential document which enables fit and able family and friends to look after people who are unable to look after themselves.
+An Enduring Power of Attorney can be a very useful and essential document which enables you to choose family or friends to look after you when you are unable to look after yourself.

 Unfortunately, Elder Abuse is on the rise.
 There are an increasing number of examples of family and friends abusing the Enduring Power of Attorney and stealing from the person they are supposed to be helping.